 Therefore, it’s vital that you be honest and open about your needs as that will ensure that you get the best treatment as soon as possible.
 However, it’s crucial that you also take care of your immediate obligations as far as work is concerned before you enter rehab, as you may not be available to do them while you’re in treatment.

 It’s imperative that your colleagues know that you will be away for a time as that will affect their schedule planning.
 Some may even have to cover your shifts while you’re away, so you need to tell your coworkers what’s happening to make sure that you won’t have to worry about it later.

 Know your rights as an employee

 The Americans with Disabilities Act (ADA) defines alcoholism as a debilitating condition, which means that you are protected against discrimination in the workplace.
 Your employer cannot fire you on the basis of addiction, especially when you’re showing a willingness to get better by attending rehab.
 If you experience workplace discrimination before, during, or after rehab, you can file a complaint under the U.S. Equal Employment Opportunity Commission.
 Additionally, you can also use your rights under the Medical Leave Act which allows an employee to take up to 12 weeks of unpaid leave with their job secured.
 The employer has to abide by the law of confidentiality, which prevents them from using the information about your situation against you in any way.
-If you are looking for addiction rehabilitation in Delray Beach, FL, Harmony Outpatient is here to help.
+If you are looking for addiction rehabilitation in Delray Beach, FL, Harmony Healing Center is here to help.
 Get in touch today on our 24/7 hotline.